bennnnnni/100-itunes/README.md

 - how to use [react-bootstrap](https://react-bootstrap.github.io/)
 - the use of css flexbox inside `react-bootstrap`
 - handle advanced filtering for inputs
+- creating a dark theme color palette
+- CSS effects and filtering

 ---